-- e.
-The purpose for which the district was created.
-Satisfied - f.
+- d.
+The relationship of a, b, c, above, to other structures and features of the district.
+Satisfied - e.
+The purpose for which the district was created. - Satisfied - f.
 The relationship of the size, design and siting of any new or reconstructed structure to the landscape of the district.